ethereum/ethereum-org-website/src/content/upgrades/merge/index.md

 image: ../../../assets/upgrades/merge.png
 summaryPoint1: Ethereum Mainnet uses proof-of-stake, but this wasn't always the case.
 summaryPoint2: The transition from the original proof-of-work mechanism to proof-of-stake was called The Merge.
-summaryPoint3: The Merge refers to the original Ethereum Mainnet becoming part of a separate proof-of0-stake blockchain called the Beacon Chain.
+summaryPoint3: The Merge refers to the original Ethereum Mainnet becoming part of a separate proof-of-stake blockchain called the Beacon Chain, now existing as one chain.
 summaryPoint4: The Merge reduced Ethereum's energy consumption by ~99.95%.
 ---

 ## What was The Merge? {#what-is-the-merge}

-The Merge was the joining of the original execution layer of Ethereum (the Mainnet we use today) with its new proof-of-stake consensus layer, the Beacon Chain.
+The Merge was the joining of the original execution layer of Ethereum (the Mainnet that has existed since [genesis](/history/#frontier)) with its new proof-of-stake consensus layer, the Beacon Chain.
 It eliminated the need for energy-intensive mining and instead enabled the the network to be secured using staked ETH.
-It was a truly exciting step in realizing the Ethereum vision – more scalability, security, and sustainability.
+It was a truly exciting step in realizing the Ethereum vision—more scalability, security, and sustainability.

 <MergeInfographic />

 Initially, the [Beacon Chain](/upgrades/beacon-chain/) shipped separately from [Mainnet](/glossary/#mainnet).
 Ethereum Mainnet - with all it's accounts, balances, smart contracts, and blockchain state - continued to be secured by [proof-of-work](/developers/docs/consensus-mechanisms/pow/), even while the Beacon Chain ran in parallel using [proof-of-stake](/developers/docs/consensus-mechanisms/pos/).
 The Merge was when these two systems finally came together, and proof-of-work was permanently replaced by proof-of-stake.

-Imagine Ethereum is a spaceship that wasn't quite ready for an interstellar voyage.
+Imagine Ethereum is a spaceship that launched before it was quite ready for an interstellar voyage.
 With the Beacon Chain, the community built a new engine and a hardened hull.
 After significant testing, it became time to hot-swap the new engine for the old one mid-flight.
 This merged the new, more efficient engine into the existing ship enabling it to put in some serious lightyears and take on the universe.

 ## Merging with Mainnet {#merging-with-mainnet}

 Proof-of-work secured Ethereum Mainnet from genesis until The Merge.
-This allowed the Ethereum blockchain we're all used to to come into existence in July 2015 with all its familiar features - transactions, smart contracts, accounts, etc.
+This allowed the Ethereum blockchain we're all used to to come into existence in July 2015 with all its familiar features—transactions, smart contracts, accounts, etc.

-Throughout Ethereum's history, developers have prepared for an eventual transition away from proof-of-work to proof-of-stake.
+Throughout Ethereum's history, developers prepared for an eventual transition away from proof-of-work to proof-of-stake.
 On December 1, 2020, the Beacon Chain was created as a separate blockchain to Mainnet, running in parallel.

-The Beacon Chain was not processing Mainnet transactions.
+The Beacon Chain was not originally processing Mainnet transactions.
 Instead, it was reaching consensus on its own state by agreeing on active validators and their account balances.
 After extensive testing, it became time for the Beacon Chain to reach consensus on real world data.
 After The Merge, the Beacon Chain became the consensus engine for all network data, including execution layer transactions and account balances.

 The Merge represented the official switch to using the Beacon Chain as the engine of block production.
 Mining is no longer be the means of producing valid blocks.
 Instead, the proof-of-stake validators have adopted this role and are now responsible for processing the validity of all transactions and proposing blocks.